 In addition, if any of the mammals living at our house get injured whether it be, dogs, horses, cats or kids the wound gets packed with raw organic honey and I place a gauze and a wrap over the top.

 We have cured some very serious wounds where no other remedy seemed to work with raw honey packed in the wound.
-Honey has power anti-bacterial, antifungal properties and inflammatory properties which makes wound care easy for your dog, cat or you and results in a fast recovery of minor wounds.
+Honey has powerful anti-bacterial, antifungal properties and inflammatory properties which makes wound care easy for your dog, cat or you and results in a fast recovery of minor wounds.

 Although honey contains powerful benefits pet parents do need to be cautious about adding honey to your dog’s diet.
 Honey, even though natural and low glycemic still has a high sugar content.
 Obese dogs or diabetic dogs still need to be considered as honey will affect a dog’s blood sugar.
 Honey may also cause tooth decay due to its high sugar content but small amounts of honey are ok.